Part-privatisation of Cornish council services 'will not be reversed'

 Councillors voted 46 to 29 to postpone the move during a debate, but cabinet members said they would press ahead.

-Cabinet member Steve Double said the move would help finances and services.'Answering challenges'
+Cabinet member Steve Double said the move would help finances and services.

 The cabinet of the Conservative-Independent led council approved plans in July to put out invitations to tender.